Lab 4: Linked and Loaded

 1. add sp,sp,-16

 • This first instruction adjusts the stack pointer down by 16 bytes.
-This is setting aside 16 bytes of space on the stack to be used as the stack frame for the function main.
+This sets aside 16 bytes of space on the stack to be used as the stack frame for the function main.

-• The RISC-V ABI requires that the stack pointer always be aligned to a multiple of 16, so sometimes the adjustment includes some padding (e.g. say only 24 bytes were needed, it would adjust the stack pointer by 32 to meet the alignment rule).
+• The RISC-V ABI requires the stack pointer to be aligned to a multiple of 16, so the adjustment may include padding (e.g. say only 24 bytes were needed, it would adjust the stack pointer by 32 to meet the alignment rule).

 2. sd ra,8(sp) and sd fp/s0,0(sp)

-• The next two instructions save the values of the ra and fp registers to the stack.
+• These next two instructions save the values of the ra and fp registers to the stack.

-• Note that fp is the symbolic name for register s0.
-Although gdb accepts $fp as a synomyn for $s0, it always refers to the register as s0.
+• Note that fp is the symbolic name for register s0, both are just synonyms for same register.
+The disassembly in gdb refers to s0 ; I wish it would instead use fp to remind of the register's purpose, sigh.
 In this writeup, we refer to the register as fp/s0 to keep two names connected in your mind.

 • Every RISC-V stack frame starts with these same two saved registers.
 The first register stored to the stack frame is always ra and underneath it is fp/s0